cldf/cldf/README.md

 assertions back to their source.

 Each CLDF data table may contain a column listing sources for the data asserted in the row.
-This column must be marked using
+This column MUST be marked using

 - a `propertyUrl` of `http://cldf.cld.org/v1.0/terms.rdf#source`
 - the column name `Source` in the case of metadata-free conformance.

-Sources are specified as semicolon-separated source specifications, of the form *source_ID[source context]*, e.g. *meier2015[3-12]* where *meier2015* is a citation key in the accompanying [sources file](#sources).
+Sources are specified as semicolon-separated (unless the metadata specifies a different `separator`) source specifications, of the form
+*source_ID[source context]*, e.g. *meier2015[3-12]* where *meier2015* is a citation key in the accompanying [sources file](#sources).

 #### Foreign keys

 Often cross-linguistic data is [relational](https://en.wikipedia.org/wiki/Relational_model), e.g. *cognate judgements* group *forms* into *cognate sets*, creating a [many-to-many relationship](https://en.wikipedia.org/wiki/Many-to-many_(data_model)) between a `FormTable` and a `CognatesetTable`.

 To make such relations explicit, the CLDF Ontology provides a set of [reference properties](http://cldf.clld.org/v1.0/terms.rdf#reference-properties).

 Reference properties are interpreted as *optional* foreign key, i.e.

-- if a `table1.csv` makes reference to a `table2.csv`, and both are part of the dataset, then mentioning the `ID` from table2 in a column of table1 (typically using the column-name `table2_ID`) is sufficient as a reference, and this is implicit equivalent to a [foreignKeys](http://w3c.github.io/csvw/metadata/#schema-foreignKeys) property of `table1.csv`:
+- if a `table1.csv` makes reference to a `table2.csv`, and both are part of the dataset, then mentioning the `ID` from table2 in a column of table1 (typically using the column-name `table2_ID`) is sufficient as a reference, and this is implicitly equivalent to a [foreignKeys](http://w3c.github.io/csvw/metadata/#schema-foreignKeys) property of `table1.csv`:

 ```
   "columns": [